We caught technicians at Best Buy, Mobile Klinik, Canada Computers and others snooping on our personal devices | CBC News

 Dr. Phone Fix said the phone screen was exhibiting "ghost touch" — i.e. that it changed without any direction from the user — and that it's possible the photos were inadvertently accessed without any action from the technician.
 However, the tech team behind Marketplace's test confirmed the phone did not have a ghost touch issue.

-Marketplace dropped off devices at seven stores where technicians did not snoop: Mobile Klinik in Mississauga; Future Gadgets in Mississauga; PC Shop Computers in Kitchener; PhoneJI in Mississauga; Apple Service Depot in Markham; KW Cellular in Guelph; and Nerds 4 Hire in Markham.
+Marketplace dropped off devices at seven stores where technicians did not snoop: Mobile Klinik at Square One mall in Mississauga; Future Gadgets in Mississauga; PC Shop Computers in Kitchener; PhoneJI in Mississauga; Apple Service Depot in Markham; KW Cellular in Guelph; and Nerds 4 Hire in Markham.

 Cavoukian called on the federal privacy commissioner to investigate Marketplace's findings.